BiAPoL/.github/profile/README.md

 ## Members

-We are currently three postodcs and one student working in the group:
+We are currently three postdocs and one student working in the group:

 | | |
 |---|---|